Shyrkoon/RPI-Video-Looper/Scripts/README.md

 file, changes the name of that file because it get donwloaded with a weird name, unzips it into the home of the new user and deletes the .zip that has been downloaded.

+Note: Video playback may stop working while the system updates the scripts.
+That is because it deletes all the previous scripts to download the new ones.
+Do not execute this script if you have custom scripts in your Raspberry Pi because all of them will be deleted even if the download fails.
+Always keep a backup in your computer or in the cloud.

 ---
 The following part it is not 100% necessary, but it gets created to manualy start the script that starts playing the videos on loop.